-As part of ELEXON's foundation programme, we are developing a new software platform for Parties to interact with BSC Systems.
+As part of ELEXON's foundation programme, we are developing a new software platform for Parties to interact with BSC Central Systems.
 The changes to the forms in BSCP15 will necessitate a similar change in the new platform.
-The P363/4 changes will be included alongside other foundation programme changes due in the summer and it is not possible at the time of publishing to determine the breakdown of the costs attributable to P363/4.
-However, we are not expecting this to be significant and intend for the costs to be available when the Panel is requested to make a determination regarding P363/4's implementation at their April 2019 meeting.
+The P364 changes will be included alongside other foundation programme changes due in the summer.
+Costs are not expected to be significant and are accounted for under the foundation programme and are therefore not directly attributable to this P364 Modification.

-It should be noted that P363/4's implementation is not reliant on the foundation programme, as the redlining changes to BSCP15 will allow P363/4 to be implemented.
+It should be noted that P364's implementation is not reliant on the foundation programme, as the redlining changes to BSCP15 will allow P364 to be implemented.

-It has been anticipated that the P363/4 solution will save between 4-6 WD for each Non-Standard application.
-In 2018, all 14 Non-Standard applications received would have been Standard under the P363/4 solution.
+It has been anticipated that the P364 solution will save between 4-6 WD for each Non-Standard application.
+In 2018, all 14 Non-Standard applications received would have been Standard under the P364 solution.
 This would have led to a saving of between £13,400 and £20,100 for ELEXON alone.

-Indicative industry costs of P363/4
+Indicative industry costs

 There will be no cost to industry to implement the solution.
-This has been affirmed by consultation responses indicating that there will be no cost.
+This has been affirmed by Assessment Procedure consultation responses confirming there will be no cost.